 And so the Centenary Community Choir was born.

 Whether you’re a professional singer or totally new to singing, we are the choir for you.
-We are an unauditioned choir open to anyone (and everyone!) over the age of 15 who loves to sing within the Centenary suburbs (and beyond).
+We ‘re an unauditioned choir open to anyone (and everyone!) over the age of 15 who loves to sing within the Centenary suburbs (and beyond).
 We take on repertoire from all different eras and genres, trying to provide something for everyone, all while learning to sing in harmony.
-We rehearse every Wednesday night (within school terms) at Centenary State High School in Jindalee, and hope to perform throughout the year within our local community (and beyond).
+In our first year we’ve had our own Mid-Year concert, some community events coming up, and were lucky enough to be a part of the “Help Is On Its Way” project by Queensland Music Festival, which saw us singing with Glenn Shorrock and Jonathon Welch AM for change around the stigma of mental health issues.
+Rehearsals take place every Wednesday night (within school terms) at Centenary State High School in Jindalee, and hope to perform throughout the year within our local community (and beyond).

 alex van den broek

 Possibly one of the biggest choir and a cappella nerds out there, Alex Van den Broek steers the ship that is the Centenary Community Choir, both conducting and arranging for the group.
 She’s enjoyed a long history with choirs, having started out in the Australian Girls Choir at age 5, and hasn’t stopped singing since.
 Alex graduated from the Queensland University of Technology with a Bachelor of Music with Distinction in 2015, and has since won awards both state-wide and nationally for her vocal arrangements & compositions in the AUSACA Australian A Cappella Championships.
 When she’s not waving her arms about for the Centenary Community Choir, she can be found waving elsewhere, directing the choral programs at both QUT and Centenary State High School, or performing with a cappella group MVP.
 Alex also teaches private voice lessons from her studio in Westlake.